emilypier/code-quiz/README.md

 ## Questions
 Made by Emily Pierson.

-If you have questions, you can reach me at piersoee@gmail.com.
+You can reach me at piersoee@gmail.com.

 Visit my [GitHub](https://github.com/emilypier).